Tortoise-Community/Tortoise-BOT/README.md

 > Reddit: meme, newpost, hotpost

-And more such as music commands, documentation commands for python/dpy docs etc
+And more such as music commands, documentation commands for python/dpy docs etc.

 ## Contributing